 For this move, I used six essential oils!

 This was my most used oils during the moving preparation process.
 It is a blend of black spruce, geranium, orange, lavender, sage, and rose essential oils.

 Envision has a very welcoming, encouraging, and inspiring aroma.
 I diffused a few drops and pleasantly daydreamed about what our next location would be like, how the house would be arranged, and all the lovely new friendships we will be blessed with in a place we’ve never been to before.

 Visualizing is a key component to manifesting our reality.
 Using Envision essential oil blend helps facilitate that visualizing, and feeling open to new experiences.
 My favorite ways to use Envision is diffusing or in a diffuser necklace.
 When used topically, its best to dilute and apply over your forehead, temples, and/or wrists.
 Sometimes I brush a few drops through my hair or add it to a cup o Epsom salts and add it to a warm bath.
 It is also makes a great nontoxic perfume or cologne!

-This is among my favorites and a favorite oil of my sons.
-It does just as it sounds.
-It helps calm the nerves and relax.
+This is among my favorites and a favorite oil of my two sons.
+Just as it sounds, Peace and Calming helps calm the nerves and relax.
 This was wonderful to diffuse and helped all of us relax in the chaos of our box piles.
 Our Rottweiler especially needed it!